jbodah/dead_gems/README.md

 `DeadGems::find` is the main entry point.
 It takes the path to your project's root (which should contain your Gemfile) and a shell command to use in that project that should touch as much of your code as possible.

 ```
+# First make sure to backup any changes you have (e.g. commit them to git, stash them, etc)
 $ irb
 $ irb(main)> require 'dead_gems'
 $ irb(main)> DeadGems.find('~/my_slow_project', 'bundle exec rake test')
 ```

+This will run my project's tests and output all of the gems that aren't used in my tests.

 ## Contributing